-- DC.31 Engage Community Parks Advisory Commissions in the acquisition of new parkland through: - 5% dedication of subdivided land or cash-in-lieu of dedication - electoral Area capital budgets - land donations - community amenity contributions for rezoning applications - DC.32 Where possible, cluster parks and open space (including areas for active and passive recreation use) within and/or adjacent to existing community "nodes" that accommodate institutions and social facilities, indoor and outdoor recreation facilities, retail and restaurant areas (in the case of village centres), and other community amenities. ▲ - DC.33 Discourage small, isolated, single purpose parks. - DC.34 Provide access to a diverse range of recreation programs and services in communities across the region.
-Explore innovative program and service delivery that can be facilitated outdoors or in schools and community halls through shared use agreements. - DC.35 Update the Regional Park & Trails Master Plan that aligns with this official community plan and the Strategic Asset Management Plan. - DC.36 Expand the recreational trail system to encourage healthy living and appreciation for the outdoors. ★
+- DC.34 Engage Community Parks Advisory Commissions in the acquisition of new parkland through: \ - 5% dedication of subdivided land or cash-inlieu of dedication; - electoral area capital budgets; - land donations; and/or - community amenity contributions for rezoning applications.

+- DC.35 Where possible, cluster parks and open space (including areas for active and passive recreation use) within and/or adjacent to existing community "nodes" that accommodate institutions and social facilities, indoor and outdoor recreation facilities, retail and restaurant areas (in the case of village centres), and other community amenities.
+O - DC.36 Provide access to a diverse range of recreation programs and services in communities across the region.
+Explore innovative program and service delivery that can be facilitated outdoors or in schools and community halls through shared use agreements. - DC.37 Update the Regional Park & Trails Master Plan that aligns with this official community plan and the Strategic Asset Management Plan. - DC.38 Expand the recreational trail system to encourage healthy living and appreciation for the outdoors. ★